Doing painting demos at a student exhibition, circa 1995.

 After graduating, I worked for two years as a teachers aide in a special education classroom in Winnetka while I continued my education at North Park University.
 There I completed certification coursework for a K-12 Art Education licensure, an LBS-1 licensure, and a Masters Degree in Teaching.

-For 13 years I taught studio arts and case managed (middle and high school) students at a therapeutic day school before finding my way back to Winnetka, where I currently teach Art to 5th and 6th graders at The Skokie School.
+For 13 years I taught studio arts and special education at a therapeutic day school before finding my way back to Winnetka, where I currently teach Art to 5th and 6th graders at The Skokie School.

 * * * * *